The blue orchid - how to grow it and how to care for it

 1. How blue orchids are created

-To create light blue or pastel blue orchid flowers, growers inject the blue dye before the flower buds open.
+To create light blue or pastel blue orchid flowers, growers inject blue dye before the flower buds open.
 To create that vibrant, bright or deep blue color, orchid growers inject blue dye into the tip of the orchid when the flowers are opening or fully open.
 After the dye has been injected, it usually takes at least 24 hours for the orchid to bloom and change color.
-Often the blue orchids you see are Phalaenopsis orchids.
-However, Dendrobiums, Cymbidiums and many other varieties of orchids can also be dyed blue.
+Often, the blue orchids you see are Phalaenopsis orchids.
+However, Dendrobiums, Cymbidiums, and many other varieties of orchids can also be dyed blue.

 2. How to care for the blue orchid